St. Louis Truck Accident Attorneys

 - The government agency responsible for road maintenance where the accident occurred

 Because of complex industry regulations, limited insurance coverage and the likelihood of pursuing a lawsuit against multiple parties at once, it is critically important to work with an experienced St. Louis trucking accident attorney.

 Can I file a claim?

-The amount of recovery from an injury caused by trucking company negligence depends on many factors, most importantly are the nature and extent of the client’s injuries and damages.
-Damages include compensation for fractures, traumatic brain injuries, disfigurement, lost wages, medical expenses and loss of quality of life.
-Another factor that determines the amount of any settlement is whether or not the trucking company is completely at fault or if the client has some fault in causing the crash.
+For injuries caused by a trucking accident, the amount of compensation that can be recovered depends on many factors.
+The main considerations are the nature and extent of the client’s injuries and damages.
+Another factor that will influence the amount of any settlement is whether the trucking company is completely at fault, or if the client has some fault in causing the crash.

-Padberg, Corrigan & Appelbaum works with its clients under a contingency fee contract.
-As a result, our clients do not spend any money for attorneys’ fees or costs unless we recover damages for their case.
-Additionally, we pay the upfront cost of litigation to investigate and pursue the lawsuit.
-When the case is completed, fees are then based on an agreed upon percentage of the judgment or settlement, and the the attorney is reimbursed for litigation costs.
-If you or a loved one are the victim of a truck accident injury, contact an attorney at Padberg, Corrigan & Appelbaum for a free and confidential consultation.
+The truck accident lawyers at Padberg, Corrigan & Appelbaum work under a contingency fee contract.
+As a result, our clients do not pay anything unless we successfully recover damages for their case.
+Our trucking accident attorneys also pay the upfront cost to investigate and pursue the lawsuit.
+These costs are not reimbursed unless we are able to recover on our client’s behalf.
+When the case is completed, fees are based on a percentage of the judgment or settlement, which has been predetermined and mutually agreed on.

 If you or a loved one have suffered from a trucking accident injury, contact the law office of Padberg, Corrigan & Appelbaum for a free consultation with a St. Louis truck accident attorney.